adriangohjw/adriangohjw.github.io/_posts/2021-09-28-improve-database-view-performance-with-materialized-view.md

 This is not expensive for simple queries.
 However, if your view is made up of multiple JOINs, involve complex computation and/or access to a huge data source, the query will be expensive.
 It will be even more expensive if the view is being accessed frequently.

 In our case, every time we query `SalaryGroup`, it will first have to compute `UnifiedSalary` (which consist of multiple JOIN and WHERE statements) before it goes on to do some GROUP statements.
-This is a very expensive query and
+This is a very expensive and slow query.

 On the other hand, <b>Materialization is a form of caching</b>.
 Instead of computing the result every single time, <b>Materialized View generates the view once and store a copy of the result</b>.
 Every subsequent read will be reading from this copy - just like reading from a table.